learnlatex/learnlatex.github.io/en/more-10.md

 ## Further amsmath alignments

-In addition to the `align*` enviornment shown in the main lesson, `amsmath` has several other display math constructs, notable `gather` for multi-line displays that do not need alignment,and `multline` for splitting a larger single excpression over multiple lines, aligning the first line to the left, and the last to the right.
+In addition to the `align*` environment shown in the main lesson, `amsmath` has several other display math constructs, notably `gather` for multi-line displays that do not need alignment,and `multline` for splitting a larger single expression over multiple lines, aligning the first line to the left, and the last to the right.
+In all cases the `*` form  omits the equation numbers by default.

 ```latex
 \documentclass[a4paper]{article}